oskaralf/ID2223_FinalProject/README.md

 ## Overview of notebooks

 ### Notebook 1 - Backfill
-Retrieves and stores the weather data and electricity data into feature stores for SE3 in Sweden, with the weather data based on the coordinates of Stockholm.
+Retrieves and stores the weather data and electricity data into feature groups for SE3 in Sweden, with the weather data based on the coordinates of Stockholm.

 ### Notebook 2 - Pipeline
 Loads the feature groups, electricity_price_data and weather_data to insert the forecast weather data, that cna be used for daily scheduling purposes.